Try These 7 Exercises to Tone Up (In Less Than 5 Minutes)

 It’s not too late to get your ultimate beach body.
 By committing to just 5 minutes a day of these top 7 exercises, you’ll be setting yourself up to feel strong and healthy when you hit the beach.

-***When beginning any exercise program, it is always important to first check with your physician.
+***When beginning any exercise program, it is always important to first check with your physician or a qualified exercise physiologist such as Fortitude Exercise Physiology.